mfathur/medication-records/README.md

 DB_PASSWORD=password
 ```

+3. Import the sql dump file to the mysql database in your local computer.
 4. Run the app by typing command `php artisan serve` in the terminal.
 5. That's it!
 The app is already running.
 You can access it with your local browser by visiting http://localhost:8000.